-Glioblastoma belongs to a group of brain tumours known as gliomas as it grows from a type of brain cell called a glial cell.
-It is the most common high grade (cancerous) primary brain tumour in adults.
-Primary means they have originated from the brain instead of spreading from elsewhere.
+Glioblastoma is the most common high grade (cancerous) primary brain tumour in adults.
+They can also occur, rarely, in children.
+Glioblastomas belong to a group of brain tumours known as gliomas as it grows from a type of brain cell called a glial cell.

 There are different types of glioblastoma:

 There is nothing you could have done, or avoided doing, that would have prevented you from developing a brain tumour.

-As with most brain tumours, the cause is not known.
-The Brain Tumour Charity is contributing to the funding of research into possible causes that is focussed around our genes.
+As with most brain tumours, the cause of glioblastoma is not known.
+The Brain Tumour Charity is funding research into possible causes, focussed around our genes.